 The Peterborough Garden Show

-The Peterborough Horticultural Society and the Peterborough and area Master Gardeners are “not-for-profit” organizations of passionate volunteers who host the garden show to raise money to give it back to our community.
+The Peterborough Horticultural Society is a “not-for-profit” organization of passionate volunteers who host the garden show to raise money to give it back to our community.

 The Peterborough Horticultural Society has been an active part of Peterborough life since 1861.
 Their proceeds from the show are used for scholarships and beautification projects.
 Since 2002, the Peterborough Horticultural Society has given away close to $180,000 to worthy students and GRANTS to COMMUNITY GARDENS.